 And while home robots—and we mean vaguely humanoid ones, not Roombas—have emerged in various forms over the past decades, only recently have they shown potential for mainstream adoption, with Amazon’s Astro being the most high-profile.

 But what about privacy?
 Doesn’t seem like a particularly good idea.
-While robots are undoubtedly helpful in keeping your home in order, you might want to consider using a VPN service to keep your home secured and protected.
+While robots can be helpful in managing your home, you might want to consider using a VPN service to keep your home network secured and protected.

 Before you purchase a robot, let’s first take a look at the robot options right now, and what the privacy concerns are if you want one in your home.